 So where does this end?

-“Well I’m a great believer in referencing history to give us an understanding of where we are today and I see many parallels between the dying days of the Roman Empire,” White says.
+“Well I’m a great believer in referencing history to give us an understanding of where we are today and I see many parallels between the dying days of the Roman Empire,” Wight says.

 “We’re talking about a US empire that has many of the same qualities as the Roman empire.